tomouchuu/mastodon-translate/readme.md

 ### Install

-To install this script head to: https://github.com/tomouchuu/mastodon-translate/raw/master/index.user.js
+You'll first want Tampermonkey/Greasemonkey for your relevant browser then to install this script head to: https://github.com/tomouchuu/mastodon-translate/raw/master/index.user.js and tampermonkey should prompt you to install the script.

 ### Limitations